KyserClark/CISSP/Frameworks.md

 Center for Internet Security (CIS); alist of 20 critical security controls designed to mitigate the threat of the majority of common cyberattacks.

 ### COBIT 2019
-Control Objectives for Information Technologies (COBIT); helps organizations optimize the value of their IT by balancing resource utilization, risk levels, and realization of benefits.
-This is all done by explicitly tying stakeholder drivers to stakeholder needs to organizational goals (to meet those needs) to IT goals (to meet or support the organizational goals).
+Control Objectives for Information Technologies (COBIT); helps organizations optimize the value of their IT by tying stakeholder drivers and needs to organizational and IT goals.

 **********************************************************************
 ## Enterprise Architecture